openMetaAnalysis/job-crafting/README.md

 5. Sakuraya A, Shimazu A, Imamura K, Kawakami N. Effects of a Job Crafting Intervention Program on Work Engagement Among Japanese Employees: A Randomized Controlled Trial.
 Front Psychol.
 2020;11:235.
 PMCID: [PMC7047874](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7047874/) *No results for healthcare sites*
 6. Topa G, Aranda-Carmena M. Job Crafting in Nursing: Mediation between Work Engagement and Job Performance in a Multisample Study.
 Int J Environ Res Public Health.
 2022 Oct 5;19(19):12711.
 PMCID: [PMC9566469](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9566469/) *Study results presented as correlations rather than effect sizes*
 7. Dyrbye LN, West CP, Richards ML, Ross HJ, Satele D, Shanafelt TD.
 A randomized, controlled study of an online intervention to promote job satisfaction and well-being among physicians.
 Burnout Research.
 2016 Sep 1;3(3):69-75. *The intervention was not job crafting but focused more on exercises to build resiliency*
+8. Dubbelt L, Demerouti E, Rispens S. The value of job crafting for work engagement, task performance, and career satisfaction: longitudinal and quasi-experimental evidence.
+European Journal of Work and Organizational Psychology.
+2019 May 4;28(3):300-14.*No results for healthcare sites*

 #### Cited by
 This repository is cited by: